isabella232/mslearn-live-azure-fundamentals/README.md

 ### Backend/API

-The HTTP API at [src/api](src/api) is powered by Azure functions.
+The HTTP API at [src/api_completed](src/api_completed) is powered by Azure functions.
 We recommend to run the functions project locally using Visual Studio Code and the [Azure functions core tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local).

+**Note:** the folder [src/api_starter_session3](src/api_starter_session3) is a version of the API that does not connect to a CosmosDB instance.
+If you're following along our LIVE series, you can use this as the starting point for session three, where we add the database logic.

 For developing locally, add `local.setting.json` file that stores your configuration settings.
 For example: